SSD vs. HDD: What’s the Difference?

 Both a solid-state drive (SSD) and hard disk drive (HDD) store computer data and they’re widely used for backups.
-How data’s stored and accessed is the main difference.
+How data’s stored and accessed on an SSD or HDD is the main difference.

 Here we’ll dive deeper into each and explain why you’d choose one over the other.